dataquestio/caravan/README.md

 # Dataquest Caravan

 Embed a code editor in your blog that allows your visitors to write code, run it, and get answer checked.
-The same great interface that powers Dataquest is now available to you!
+The same great interface that powers [Dataquest](https://www.dataquest.io) is now available to you!

 ![Editor Screenshot](https://s3.amazonaws.com/dq-content/caravan/editor_screen.png)

 ## Usage steps

-In order to use the editor, you'll need to import a javascript library globally, then instantiate each editor with custom HTML.
+In order to use the editor, you'll need to import a javascript library globally, then instantiate each editor with some HTML.

 Here's the import code for the javascript library: